Ens Etang de l'Archevêque in VilledomerEns Etang de l'Archevêque in Villedomer

 Top 10 sensitive natural areas life-size touraine!

 Between ponds, lush forests and islands, treat yourself to a beautiful escape in Touraine’s Espaces Naturels Sensibles.
-Accessible all year round apart from the Domaine de Candé, these ENS harmoniously combine nature conservation and visitor enjoyment.
+Discover unique landscapes where flora and fauna are revealed at every turn.
+Biodiversity and serenity are the order of the day!
+Accessible all year round, with the exception of the Domaine de Candé, these ENS combine nature conservation with visitor enjoyment.
 Hiking, birdwatching or a simple family stroll: the choice is yours!

 1. Île de la Métairie La Ville-aux-Dames

-To the east of Tours, this 70-hectare site offers remarkable biodiversity, where alluvial forests, meadows and riverbanks are home to a variety of fauna, including several rare species of birds and insects.
-Thanks to 3 paths (from 600 metres to 1.8 km) laid out and equipped with educational panels, explore this natural environment during a family walk while enjoying a magnificent panorama of the wild Loire and the troglodyte dwellings of Rochecorbon.
+To the east of Tours, this 70-hectare site offers remarkable biodiversity, with alluvial forests, meadows and riverbanks home to a wide variety of fauna, including several rare species of birds and insects.
+Thanks to 3 trails (from 600 metres to 1.8 km) equipped with educational panels, you can explore this natural environment on a family walk, while enjoying a magnificent panorama of the wild Loire and the troglodyte dwellings of Rochecorbon.
 Ideal for a picnic!

 2. The Louroux pond Le Louroux

-Created by monks in the 11th century, this sensitive natural area is one of the largest, covering 110 hectares.
+Created by the monks in the 11th century, this sensitive natural area is one of the largest, covering 110 hectares.
 Built for fish farming, a medieval dyke bears witness to the ancient use of water as a resource.
 Stand in the observatory (accessible to people with reduced mobility) to watch herons, coots, grebes and other birds in their natural habitat.
 Then take the 5.2 km interpretation trail around the pond.
+You might come across a few fishermen enjoying the peace and quiet.

-Nearby, the restaurant La Table du Prieuré welcomes you to the charming village of Le Louroux.
+Nearby, La Table du Prieuré restaurant welcomes you to the charming village of Le Louroux.

 3. The Choisille Valley Saint-Cyr-sur-Loire

 The Val de Choisille is a haven of peace nestling to the north of Tours.
 This sensitive natural area combines wet meadows, wooded hillsides and riverbanks to offer a rich biodiversity.
-As you follow the trails, you’ll discover a mosaic of natural environments and landscapes.
+Follow the paths and you’ll discover a mosaic of natural environments and landscapes.

 4. Les prairies du Roy Beaulieu-lès-Loches

-On the initiative of the B2X association, art installations line the route.
-Each year, a call for projects gives the opportunity to see new creations.
+At the initiative of the B2X association, artistic installations line the route.
+Each year, a call for projects brings new creations to the fore.

 [#ENVIRONNEMENT] Les animaux des Prairies du Roy